- by Steve Webb

-From the Cumbrian Rambler, who, in 2013 took a wrong turning and visited me.
-After a little checking on my 'system' [A well thumbed 2013 diary we found that Beth and Steve were in actual fact booked into the site a few miles down the road.
+From the Cumbrian Rambler, who, in 2013 took a wrong turning and visited our humble plot.
+After a little checking on my 'system.'
+[A well thumbed 2013 diary] we found that Beth and Steve were in actual fact booked into the site a few miles down the road.
 As they drove off all I heard was Beth lamenting at how she liked the look of our site and would be back.
 Guess what, later that year.....

 Oh yes, I remember this.
 Jen.
 With the wonderful wardrobe and a wonderful blog about Kielder.
 Thank you.

 So, if you are wanting to get away from it all, well, we have just the ticket.
 We'll even turn down the sound!
 Here's an article courtesy of the Hexham Courant.
 July 30th 2015.
 [Ssssssh, no reading out loud.]